DeeNewcum/deedot/README.md

 ## Similar projects ##

+A literature review was done while writing this.
+The following projects are those that inspired this, or are recommended as alternatives:

 * [GNU stow](http://www.inductiveload.com/posts/basic-use-of-gnu-stowxstow/) — though written for other purposes, it does symlink jujitsu, so it works well for this
         [[1]](https://github.com/aspiers/shell-env)
         [[2]](https://github.com/chrra/dotfiles)